isaranchuk/igorsaranchuk.com/content/post/my-article-name.md

 +++

 # Introduction
-Spring Boot is a fresh breath in enterpraise Java world and Kubernetest is de facto a standarad in container orchestration.
+Spring Boot is a breath of fresh air in enterprise Java world and Kubernetes is de facto a standard in container orchestration.
 So in this post I'd like to show you my way to get started with these technologies.

-Our app will be a simple Spring Boot web application with a single REST endpoint `/hello` that will return `Hello Spring Boot and Kubernetes`.
+My app will be a simple Spring Boot web application with a single REST endpoint `/hello` that will return `Hello Spring Boot and Kubernetes`.
-I agree not that much, but still it will show how we can merry this two technologies.
+I agree not that much, but still it will show how to marry these two technologies.

-If you are not familiar with Kubernetes basics then I would recommend to follow the official tutorial: https://kubernetes.io/docs/tutorials/kubernetes-basics/
+If you are not familiar with Kubernetes basics then I would recommend you to follow the official tutorial: https://kubernetes.io/docs/tutorials/kubernetes-basics/

+The source code of the current tutorial can be found on GitHub repository: https://github.com/isaranchuk/spring-boot-kubernetes#examine-service

 # Prerequisites
-Before we get started you have to set up you local environment to run this tutorial.
+Before we get started you have to set up you local environment properly.

 ## Docker
 This tutorial requires Docker to build and run images: https://docs.docker.com/install/#supported-platforms

 ## Java and Maven
-Our main goal is to run java app on Kubernetes so you need Java (here we use Java 8) and of course Maven to build our app:
+Our main goal is to run Java app on Kubernetes so you need Java (here we use Java 8) and of course Maven to build our app:

 ### Java
-https://java.com/en/download/
+Follow link below to install download Java: https://java.com/en/download/

 ### Maven
-https://maven.apache.org/install.html
+Check Maven installation instructions: https://maven.apache.org/install.html

 ## kubectl